-&lt;sup>6 Certain terms used in this Policy may also be defined in the Code of Student Conduct.
+6 Certain terms used in this Policy may also be defined in the Code of Student Conduct.
 To the extent there is an inconsistency between the substance of this Policy and the Code of Student Conduct related to the handling of Prohibited Conduct allegations covered by this Policy, the terms of this Policy will control.

-&lt;sup>7To the extent there is an inconsistency between the substance of this Title IX Prohibited Conduct Policy and Procedure and the University's Equal Opportunity and Discriminatory Harassment Policy and Procedure related to the handling of sexual or gender based harassment allegations against University employees, the terms of this Policy will control.
+7 To the extent there is an inconsistency between the substance of this Title IX Prohibited Conduct Policy and Procedure and the University's Equal Opportunity and Discriminatory Harassment Policy and Procedure related to the handling of sexual or gender based harassment allegations against University employees, the terms of this Policy will control.

-&lt;sup>8 For purposes of this Policy, an individual's status as a University graduate, alumni, or donor does not afford the University jurisdiction over that individual solely based on that status.
+8 For purposes of this Policy, an individual's status as a University graduate, alumni, or donor does not afford the University jurisdiction over that individual solely based on that status.

-&lt;sup>9 When the Respondent is not a student or employee, the process that will be followed depends upon whether UA exercises substantial control over the Respondent and the specific context in which the Prohibited Conduct occurred.
+9 When the Respondent is not a student or employee, the process that will be followed depends upon whether UA exercises substantial control over the Respondent and the specific context in which the Prohibited Conduct occurred.
 If UA exercises substantial control over both the Respondent and the specific context of the Prohibited Conduct, the Title IX Process will apply.
 Otherwise, the Sexual Misconduct Process will be utilized.
 Whether UA exercises substantial control is a fact-specific inquiry determined in the sole discretion of the Title IX Coordinator.

-discuss available University supportive measures as well as the rights and options for filing a Formal Complaint under this Policy and for pursuing criminal charges.
+- i.
+Discussion with Complainant-The investigator(s) will conduct an initial meeting with the Complainant.
+During this initial meeting, the investigator(s) and the Complainant will discuss available University supportive measures as well as the rights and options for filing a Formal Complaint under this Policy and for pursuing criminal charges.
 The investigator(s) will obtain as much information as possible during the initial meeting about the alleged incident, including witness names and any available evidence.
 The Complainant will also have the opportunity to raise issues or otherwise suggest specific questions directly related to the investigation for the investigator(s) to ask of the Respondent or any potential witnesses, provided the questions are directly related to the allegations and appropriate.
 The investigator(s) reserves the right to alter the wording of any proposed question.
 The Complainant may, at any time during the investigation process, request that the investigation end and the University will try to accommodate this request, which may result in a dismissal of the Formal Complaint.
-However, if the alleged conduct presents an issue of overall campus safety and/or is sufficiently grave, the investigation may continue if the Title IX Coordinator signs the Formal Complaint.

-ii.
-Notice of Allegations and Discussion with Respondent- Notice of the Formal Complaint, with allegations of Title IX Prohibited Conduct, is deemed to have been properly provided when written notification of the allegations and alleged violations of the Code of Student Conduct, Employee Handbook, or Faculty Handbook is sent to the Complainant's and Respondent's assigned University of Alabama email address, delivered via Certified Mail to their last known address, or personally delivered to the them.
+However, if the alleged conduct presents an issue of overall campus safety and/or is sufficiently grave, the investigation may continue if the Title IX Coordinator signs the Formal Complaint. - ii.
+Notice of Allegations and Discussion with Respondent- Notice of the Formal Complaint, with allegations of Title IX Prohibited Conduct, is deemed to have been properly provided when written notification of the allegations and alleged violations of the Code of Student Conduct, Employee Handbook, or Faculty Handbook is sent to the Complainant's and Respondent's assigned University of Alabama email address, delivered via Certified Mail to their last known address available through myBama, or personally delivered to the them.
 University-issued email is the University's primary means of communication with students and employees.
 Students and employees are responsible for all communication delivered to their University-issued email address.